carbon-language/carbon-lang/docs/design/generics/overview.md

 [question-for-leads issue #575](https://github.com/carbon-language/carbon-lang/issues/575).
 TODO: move these syntax issues to details and link.

-Implementations may be defined within the struct definition itself or externally.
+Implementations may be defined within the class definition itself or externally.
 External implementations may be defined in the library defining the interface.

 #### Qualified and unqualified access

-The methods of an interface implemented within the struct definition may be called with the unqualified syntax.
+The methods of an interface implemented within the class definition may be called with the unqualified syntax.
 All methods of implemented interfaces may be called with the qualified syntax, whether they are defined internally or externally.